5 Blogging Mistakes That Prevent Your Blog From Making Money

 Mistake #2: Using "CLICK HERE" links

-Essentially, it's too generic.
-Not to mention annoying.
+Essentially, these links are too generic—not to mention annoying.

 In my opinion, seeing a bunch of "CLICK HERE" links makes we want to close the blog tab and continue my internet search elsewhere.
 This is the opposite of what you want for your blog!
 Or maybe it's not, whatever floats your boat.